 The outcomes of the model showed that most of the Czech banks seemed to be resilient against presumed liquidity, market and credit shocks.
 However, there were four of them that exhausted their liquidity buffers, partly also due to the second-round effects.
 Their liquidity indicators fell below the 100% minimum although not before the last quarter.
-This proved that there is heterogeneity among tested banks and that sufficient liquidity indicators of banking groups with their LCR requirement.
+This proved that there is heterogeneity among tested banks and that sufficient liquidity in a banking sector as a whole can be specious.
+We also compared the liquidity indicators of banking groups with their LCR requirement.
 The results confirm that the LCR requirement as a short-term stress test is inappropriate for testing some types of business models such as building societies.
 It results that a shorter and a longer horizon should be explored in a stress test to assess whether a bank's outcomes are sensitive to this issue.